TomasHubelbauer/screencast-card/readme.md

 Use GitHub Actions to run Playwright in the CI.

+### Add tabs for scopes to the top bar with the logo

+Right now all entries are collected into a single feed / archive.
+By introducing tabs for scopes, it will be possible to compartmentalize the entries per user-defined scopes, like personal and work stuff.
+The scopes should work as suffixes on the local storage key so that each scope has its own storage.

 ### Make the font gradually smaller as the draft gets longer

 I don't necessarily want to force the update to always be on one line, but after